 - Terry Powell: "Currently, I'm working for IBM Microelectronics as a process engineer (Wet Chemical), starting July 2010 in East Fishkill, NY.
 The job ties into my knowledge of small scale systems, chemistry, statistics and basic physics from my time at BU."

 - Michael Vukovich: "Currently I am the Director of Marketing of Commercial Collection Consultants, however soon I will become an Administrative Assistant for a company called Bluewolf."

 "Good morning ladies and gentlemen, fellow graduates, family and friends.

-I just want to begin by saying that it is nice to see that the Watson School of engineering, in keeping with the rich traditions of engineering education, is holding this ceremony at the earliest possible time on a Saturday...
+I just want to begin by saying that it is nice to see that Watson College of engineering, in keeping with the rich traditions of engineering education, is holding this ceremony at the earliest possible time on a Saturday...

 I mean I guess if an engineer is going to be shaping the future, they may as well start the absolute first thing in the morning.